Knight Cite is a free citation generator provided by Calvin College's Heckman Library. This is a simple citation tool.

 Romantic poetry is characterized by the "spontaneous overflow of powerful feelings" (Wordsworth 263).

 Author and Page.
-No comma is used in MLA between the author and the page number.
+Note that no comma is used in MLA between the author and the page number.

 Wordsworth stated that Romantic poetry was marked by a "spontaneous overflow of powerful feelings" (263).

 Page only because author was already mentioned in the sentence.

 Wordsworth extensively explored the role of emotion in the creative process (263).